 "I started out here with my Marine Engineer Class 5 and I found the instructors through those years to be really amazing.
 The tutors and instructors here are excellent.
 It’s probably the people here that makes the school.
 They bring a wealth of experience and years at sea so they can apply what you’re reading in books to a real-world scenario.

-NZMS is rated really highly.
+NZ Maritime School is rated really highly.
 I’ve done training overseas at other maritime schools and this school is really well regarded on an international standing that’s for sure.
-If you come here to the NZMS you can get a New Zealand commercial maritime license while you’re training to get a superyacht license.
-That’s very beneficial for students looking to come home from overseas from superyachts to work on the ferries or anywhere in New Zealand.
+If you come here to the NZ Maritime School you can get a NZ commercial maritime license while you’re training to get a superyacht license.
+That’s very beneficial for students looking to come home from overseas from superyachts to work on the ferries or anywhere in NZ.

-New Zealand maritime qualifications are also recognised in Australia so you can go and work in Australia no problem.
-I highly recommend going to Auckland to do it because you’ve got that adaptability in the future if you want to do something else in your career.
+NZ maritime qualifications are also recognised in Australia so you can go and work in Australia no problem.
+I highly recommend going to Auckland to do it because you’ve got that adaptability in the future if you want to do something else in your career."